Instant Pot Duo vs Duo Plus: Which Is Better for You? (2026)

 The standard Instant Pot Duo is the machine that started the electric pressure cooker trend.
 In our testing, it brought two cups of water to high pressure in exactly 12 minutes.
 The 13 one-touch buttons cover the basics like rice, beans, and meat.
 I noticed the tri-ply 18/8 stainless steel bottom sears ground beef evenly, but the inner pot rotates freely when you try to scrape fond off the bottom with a wooden spoon.
 You get a basic digital display that shows cooking time, but it lacks the visual progress bar found on newer iterations.

-Costs 30 dollars less than the Plus model
+Fewer functions than the Duo Plus model

 Instant Pot Duo Plus 9-in-1 Multicooker